sundarsrd/writings/docs/reboot/slides/let-s-group.md

-- 3 or 4 Member Teams
+- 3/4/5 Member Teams
-- Assorted backgrounds & tech.
+- Members from assorted backgrounds & technologies
-- Share & Receive knowledge
+- Learn Together!
+Share & Receive knowledge
 ----
 ## You are Group-ed!!